 7. Monteverdi: L’incoronazione di Poppea (1643)

-Monteverdi gets to the hearts of his characters with music of spellbinding beauty and verve
+Why you'll love it: Monteverdi gets right into the hearts of his characters, with music of spellbinding beauty and verve

 Much as Verdi’s Falstaff is a compendium of a lifetime’s musical interests, L’incoronazione di Poppea is a work in which a lifetime’s soundworlds contrast and collide.
 Musicologists have debated its authenticity: the overture has been attributed to Francesco Cavalli, and the final duet, ‘Pur ti miro’, has been claimed as the work of Benedetto Ferrari or Francesco Sacrati before being returned, as it were, to Claudio Monteverdi.